Qmas44/fgllm/introduction.md

 **Feel free to give it specific questions related to different characters or even character interactions ie: 'What is the best way to punish Ryu's heavy dragon punch with Ken?'**

 ### Why does it take so long to answer my question?
 Depending on the question it can take a bit for the ai to comprehend the question and answer correctly.
 Please have patience with this work in progress bot.
-I will be looking for more ways to improve the answers and the time it takes to get them!
+We will be looking for more ways to improve the answers and the time it takes to get them!

+### Can I change my avatar?
+We are working on being able to change the avatars for the chatter and the bot.